Skyrov01/aaucasecompetition/README.md

 ### Notes:

 - **Flexibility in Coding Languages**: Feel free to use any programming language that you are comfortable with.
-The files in the `src/` directory are provided as a starting point and can be adapted to suit your needs.
+The files in the `src/` directory are provided as ideas for your projects and can be adapted to suit your needs.
 - **Customizing GitHub Actions**: You are welcome to modify the GitHub Actions workflow file to better fit your project requirements.
 The provided configuration is just a starting point.
 - **Example Code**: The `src/example_code.py` file contains sample functions with intentional bugs and linter errors.
-Use this code to test and validate your solutions, ensuring they can effectively identify and address these issues.
+Use this code as an idea for your projects to test and validate your solutions, ensuring they can effectively identify and address these issues.